strwise/documentation/docs/administration/accounts.md

 Permissions are define individually for each account user.
 The permissions are defined by the account owner or by the platform administrator.

+### Inviting Users to an Account {#invite}

+There is two ways to grant access to new users:

+#### Invited by Customer Owner

+Customer owner can grant access to other users to accounts.
+The customer owner can also define the permissions of each user, allowing or restricting access to determined resources.

+To grant access to new users, Customer owner can send an invitation to the user email address.
+The invited user will receive an email with a link for accept the invitation, if they don't have an account, they will be able to create one.
+After the user accept the invitation, they will be able to access the account data and perform actions according to the permissions defined for the user.

+#### Associated by Platform Administrator

+The platform administrator can also associate users to accounts.
+The platform administrator can define the permissions of each user, allowing or restricting access to determined resources.
+Administrators can direct associate existing users to accounts or invite new users to the platform and associate them to the required account.

 :::info

 Please refer to the [Users](/docs/administration/users) section for more information about users.